 From Trsa you can drive to Plužine, a lakeside town on Lake Piva.
 If you plan to do this, I recommend driving the Sedlo Pass part of the ring (labelled P14 on Google Maps) because it’s the most scenic part of the ring.
 In Plužine Guest House Zvono is a popular place to both stay and eat.

-Most people drive the Durmitor Ring and then head back to Žabljak unaware of the undiscovered location that the locals love in summer.
+Most people drive the Durmitor Ring and then head back to Žabljak unaware of the beautiful stećci lying peacefully beside a hidden a watering hole.

 There are no crowds, no tour buses and no entrance fee.
 It’s a rare sight.

 You can easily take a detour after driving the Durmitor Ring to see Montenegro's stećci.

 Because snow covers this area in winter and roads can be impassable it’s best to drive the Durmitor Ring between May and November.

 In normal conditions without snow you can drive the Durmitor Ring in your rental car.
 It’s asphalted the whole way and suitable for campervans too.
 The roads are windy and there aren’t any guardrails so you should always drive carefully and slowly.

 You can drive the Durmitor Ring in a day trip from the coast.
 It’s a two hour drive from Lipci in the Bay of Kotor.
 You take the P11 towards Nikšić and then continue on to Žabljak.